rcarrata/istio-files/docs/mtls.md

     "mode": "PERMISSIVE"
   }
 }
-`
 ```

 PeerAuthentication defines how traffic will be tunneled (or not) to the sidecar.
 In Mode PERMISSIVE the connection can be either plaintext or mTLS tunnel.

+For more information check the [Modes of PeerAuthentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/#PeerAuthentication-MutualTLS-Mode).

 ### A.2.
 Test the Bookinfo as a External User (outside the OCP Cluster)